RamNFT/quest-submissions/README.md

 4)Developer Experience
 5)Intuiting Ownership with Resources

-In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful: I would say the pillars are useful to achieve Flow blockchain adoption among developers and non developers who are interested in learning programming on a blockachin.
+In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful: I would say the pillars are useful to achieve Flow blockchain adoption among developers and non developers who are interested in learning programming on a blockchain.

+## Chapter 1.5 - Basic Computer Programming Concepts

+Functions:
+Log:
+Argument:
+Parameters: